ArunD/machine-learning/projects/capstone/capstone_proposal_template.md

 Replicable:
 The problem can be reproduced and occurs more than once.

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

 ### Datasets and Inputs
-_(approx. 2-3 paragraphs)_

 Dataset is taken from Grouplens(https://grouplens.org/datasets/movielens/).
 Structure of files :